-a) As a student teacher, are bound by the Teaching Council of Aotearoa New Zealand's Code of Professional Responsibility.
+As a student teacher, are bound by the Teaching Council of Aotearoa New Zealand's Code of Professional Responsibility.
 The link below takes you to a Teaching Council of Aotearoa New Zealand document that spells out the behaviours that honour the code and those that don't.
-See Our Code, Our Standards for full details.